BPratikVinod/English-OCR/README.md

 # English-OCR

-This is a OCR(Optical Character Recognition) for english language using pysource library.
+This is a OCR(Optical Character Recognition) for english language using pysource API.